DearthFunk/philo-sophia/README.md

 Words and their definitions are stupid.

 # Running

 option 1 (online): click the link above and just open it in the browser option 2 (local):

 - clone the repo
 - use `npm run app` to build and serve it
 - note: the /src directory contains the content to build using webpack which ends up in the /dist directory

 # To Do
-- click action on sub-definition should load it
-- keyboard shortcuts to navigate through list

 - api hookup to pull in external info (wiktionary, https://plato.stanford.edu/), etc.. )